zkzoomer/dorsiaclub/README.md

 ## The Oracle

 The [oracle](./src/oracle/oracle.py) is continuously listening for new update events, that indicate it that it needs to generate a new Business Card image.
 The assets that define this image are given by the genes attribute from the smart contract.
 The oracle constructs this [Business Card](./src/oracle/card.py), and will then upload this image onto IPFS.
 The resulting token metadata IPFS hash is uploaded on-chain.
-This hole process can take as little as 30 seconds.
+This whole process can take as little as 30 seconds.

+As we intend to launch this project comercially in the near future, the assets used for generating these Business Cards will not be made available in this repository.

 If you wish to test the functioning of this oracle on a local blockchain, you can follow these [instructions](./src/oracle/README.md).